minttu/jrrogue/README.md

 A simple roguelike in Java7 and Swing.
 Why?
 To keep my Java sharp until the very scary MOOC test.

+Inspired by Rogue, the Mystery Dungeon series and Minecraft.

 Screenshot
 ==========